ibm-cloud-docs/satellite/hosts.md

 {: shortdesc}

 1. [Remove the host from your {{site.data.keyword.satelliteshort}} location](#host-remove) so that you can update the host.
-2. From your infrastructure provider, reload the operating system with the latest updates.
+2. Use th guidelines from your infrastructure provider to reload the operating system of your host and apply the latest updates.
 3. [Add the host](#add-hosts) back to your {{site.data.keyword.satelliteshort}} location.
-4. [Assign the host](#host-assign) back to your {{site.data.keyword.satelliteshort}} location control plane or to your {{site.data.keyword.satelliteshort}} cluster.
+4. [Assign the host](#host-assign) back to your {{site.data.keyword.satelliteshort}} location control plane or to your {{site.data.keyword.openshiftlong_notm}} cluster.

 <br />